-New beta-lactam beta-lactamase inhibitor combinations ceftolozane-tazobactam and ceftazidime-avibactam as well as the new siderophore cephalosporin cefiderocol were successfully used in cases identified by this review.
-Ceftolozane-tazobactam is a fixed dose combination of a cephalosporin and beta-lactamase inhibitor.(20) It is stable against many beta-lactamase enzymes and overcomes carbapenem resistance in the setting of porin and efflux pump mutations and is an option for carbapenem resistant pseudomonas infections such as case 11 in this series.(21) It is however hydrolysed by carbapenemase enzymes and thus not useful in the treatment of isolates possessing these enzymes.
-Ceftazidime-avibactam another new fixed dose combination is able to inhibit most class A and D carbapenemase enzymes and was successfully used in 2 cases in this series including for a K.pneumoniae possessing a KPC enzyme.
-(12) Ceftazidime-avibactam and other similar combinations are however not active against class B metallo-beta-lactamases.
-Cefiderocolwas used in case 10 from this review with utility due to its ability to enter bacterial cells via iron channels via its siderophore like property with stability against most beta-lactamase enzymes including metallo-beta-lactamase's.
-(13, 22)
+New beta-lactam beta-lactamase inhibitor combinations ceftolozane-tazobactam and ceftazidimeavibactam, as well as the new siderophore cephalosporin cefiderocol, were successfully used in cases identified in this review.
+Ceftolozane-tazobactam is a fixed-dose combination of a cephalosporin and a beta-lactamase inhibitor.(30) It is stable against many beta-lactamase enzymes and overcomes carbapenem resistance in the setting of porin and efflux pump mutations, and is an option for carbapenem-resistant Pseudomonas infections such as case 11 in this series.(31) It is

-With growing antibiotic resistance and lack of new antibiotics alternative treatments are being investigated.
-Bacteriophages or phage therapy involving bacterial viruses are of growing interest.(23)Use in humans is primarily experimental and documented in rare case reports.
-In-vitro and animal models have demonstrated potential utility.
-An animal and in-vitro model of Pseudomonas aeruginosa experimental endocarditis by Oechslin et al.(24)demonstrated similar killing by a cocktail of pseudomonas bacteriophages to ciprofloxacin monotherapy with synergy seen when used in combination.
+- 313 hydrolyzed by carbapenemase enzymes and, thus, is not useful for the treatment of isolates - 314 possessing these enzymes.
+Ceftazidime-avibactam, another new fixed-dose combination, can inhibit - 315 most class A and D carbapenemase enzymes and was successfully used in two cases in this series, - 316 including K. pneumoniae possessing a KPC enzyme.
+(12) Ceftazidime-avibactam and other similar - 317 combinations were not active against class B metallo-β-lactamases.
+Cefiderocol was used in case 10 - in this review because of its ability to enter bacterial cells via iron channels via its siderophore-like 318 - 319 property with stability against most beta-lactamase enzymes, including metallo-beta-lactamases.(13, - 320 - 321 With increasing antibiotic resistance and the lack of new antibiotics, alternative treatments are being - 322 investigated.
+Bacteriophage and phage therapies involving bacterial viruses are of growing - 323 interest.(33)Its use in humans is primarily experimental and documented in rare case reports.
+In vitro - 324 and animal models have demonstrated their potential utility.
+An animal and in vitro model of - 325 Pseudomonas aeruginosa endocarditis by Oechslin et al. (34) demonstrated similar killing by a - 326 cocktail of Pseudomonas bacteriophages to ciprofloxacin monotherapy, with synergy seen when used - in combination.
+327